ARUA CENTRE OF EXCELLENCE IN POST-CONFLICT SOCIETIES

 The meaning of post-conflict societies in Africa is contentious and widely contested, especially today when Africa’s post-conflict contexts and conflict dynamics have invariably garnered potentials to escalate and de-escalate.

-Moreover, the interstitial organs of post-conflict societies are not limited to human costs and sufferings from intrastate conflicts alone, but implicate the neighbouring countries, regions and the world.
-Many factors play into the contentions and contestations of post-conflict societies including post-colonial legacy, post-cold war intrastate conflicts, wars of revolution that established tenuous regimes, the failing, dishonest and poorly implementable peace agreements, election related and post-election violence, climatic change, terrorism and national and trans-national organised crimes, to mention but a few.
+Moreover, the interstitial organs of post-conflict societies are not limited to human costs and sufferings from intrastate conflicts alone but implicate the neighboring countries, regions and the world.
+Many factors play into the contentions and contestations of post-conflict societies including post-colonial legacy, post-cold war intrastate conflicts, wars of the revolution that established tenuous regimes, the failing, dishonest and poorly implementable peace agreements, election-related and post-election violence, climatic change, terrorism, and national and transnational organised crimes, to mention but a few.

 Emergence and spread of civil war and conflict in a Post-Cold War period in Africa